KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 title: 2.
 Messaging - Intents
 ---

+## Using intents to start an internal activity

 What if, instead of showing a generic welcome screen after logging in, we want to _personally_ welcome the user?

 Instead of "Welcome, have a nice day", as pictured in: